Skip to content

 If your work directly contributes to security, you could join a group of leading professionals in this field.

 The Register of Security Engineers and Specialists (RSES) promotes excellence in security engineering and its specialisms by providing a benchmark of professional quality.
-The RSES is sponsored by the National Protective Security Authority (NPSA) formerly known as the Centre for the Protection of National Infrastructure (CPNI) and run by ICE.
+The RSES was created by a partnership between the Institution of Civil Engineers (ICE) and the National Protective Security Authority (NPSA) and is administered by the ICE.

 To join, you need to show you have the right skills and expertise as a General Security Advisor, or in one of the register's specialist categories.
 Becoming a registrant of RSES will set you apart from your peers and benefit your organisation.